 Since many of their patients are quite young, pediatric dentists frequently handle children who may not be comfortable with certain dental procedures.
-Because of this, pediatric dentists may rely sedation dentistry when providing dental treatment for patients.
+Because of this, pediatric dentists may rely on sedation dentistry when providing dental treatment for patients.

 If you have concerns about how your child may respond to their treatment with a pediatric dentist, you may want to consider sedation dentistry for their next visit.